-During the year ended 30 June 2021, Berkeley reported that the NSC had issued an unfavourable report for the grant of the NSC II.
-In November 2021, the Company received formal notification from MITECO that it had rejected the NSC II application at the Company's Salamanca Project.
+Mining licences and government approvals required - In 2021, received formal notification from MITECO that it had rejected the NSC II application at the Salamanca Project.
 This decision followed the unfavourable NSC II report issued by the NSC in July 2021.